 Along the way, the flora is a flowery mix of rhododendron, blueberries, and mountain laurel.

-Waterfall junkies will find Crabtree Falls is an ideal place for a day-hike and picnic.
+If you love hiking to waterfalls, Crabtree Falls (near Little Switzernland NC) is an ideal place for a day-hike and picnic.

 The lengthy (just under 4 miles) but totally doable loop trail spins by a 70-foot waterfall, then winds its way up for an overview.
 At the base you’ll find lots of rocks perfect for sitting, relaxing and appreciating the stunning falls.